 The best medical alert companies combine reliable monitoring, easy setup, and flexible pricing with modern technology — like mobile apps, smartwatch integration, and caregiver tracking.
 Monthly monitoring typically ranges from $20 to $60, depending on features such as fall detection, location tracking, and cellular connectivity.

-Our Modernize team researched dozens of leading medical alert providers to identify the most reliable, well-reviewed, and widely available options for seniors and caregivers.
+Our Modernize team researched dozens of leading medical alert providers to identify the most reliable, well-reviewed, and widely available options for seniors and caregivers in 2026.
 Each company was evaluated for device technology, monitoring responsiveness, customer satisfaction, ease of use, pricing transparency, and service availability.
-Below are our top-rated medical alert companies of 2025, listed from best to lowest rating.
+Below are our top-rated medical alert companies of 2026, listed from best to lowest rating.

 What We Love